robbrad/UKBinCollectionData/CONTRIBUTING.md

 To get started, first you will need to fork this repository and setup your own working environment before you can start developing.

 ### Developing using our Dev Container
-Sure!
-Here’s a simple guide to set up Docker, Visual Studio Code (VSCode), and a development container (devcontainer) after cloning the repository at https://github.com/robbrad/UKBinCollectionData.
+You need to set up Docker, Visual Studio Code (VSCode), and a development container (devcontainer) after cloning the repository at https://github.com/robbrad/UKBinCollectionData.

 #### Prerequisites
 Before you start, make sure you have the following installed on your computer: